ZettelGeist/zettelgeist/docs/tutorial.md

 - Now let's save this new card, as above.

 - OK!
 Now we have a "Stack" of cards in our "Downloads" directory, each named "Gatsby-Note....txt"   You could write a million more.
-Just change the elements that need to be changed and save the new version as a new card: copy or type out new quotes from your book (copying and pasting from electronic sources should work, but if you do this, then _highlight_ the whole note and click the "Clear formatting" button to zap weird characters --also make sure you are pasting things are inside those quotation marks); add comments; just write out notes; change tags; change page(s); change title if you want, etc.
+Just change the elements that need to be changed and save the new version as a new card: copy or type out new quotes from your book; add comments; just write out notes; change tags; change page(s); change title if you want, etc.

+  - *Quick tip*: copying and pasting from electronic sources can be a little tricky because you don't know about the "fancy characters" that will end up in your note.
+It's best to just type out a quote.
+But if you do this, then _highlight_ the whole note and click the "Clear formatting" button to zap weird characters --also make sure you are pasting things are inside those quotation marks).
+You might end up, after processing below, with some strange charcters like "\u201\" in your notecards.
+They can be deleted, but are a little bit of a pain (and why plain text writing prefers plain text).

-- But based on our start, let's begin to process them.
+- Anyway, based on our start, let's begin to process the notes we have made.
 (Just think about how you would start shuffling or organizing a stack of notecards you have written on paper.)

 - This is actually where the real power of this system starts.

-Remember, the idea is to make a notecard for every idea for your project, then be able to find them, select the ones you need, then print them out for your paper or for each section of your paper, according to themes or keywords or...
-This is waaaaaaay different from having all of your notes in a single document or having them on a few "Onenote" or "Evernote" pages, but then having difficulty selecting the particular cards or notes you need in particular.
+  - Remember, the idea is to make a notecard for every idea for your project, then be able to find them, select the ones you need, then print them out for your paper or for each section of your paper, according to themes or keywords or...

+  - This is waaaaaaay different from having all of your notes in a single document or having them on a few "Onenote" or "Evernote" pages, but then having difficulty selecting the particular cards or notes you need in particular.
 This is where the ZettelGeist system becomes an electronic version of "moving the cards around" when you start to outline or write the paper.

-- OK.
-Let's process.
+## OK.
+Let's process our notes.

 - First, think about whether you want to keep working in the directory where your browser saved the cards, or somewhere else.
 It's probably best to move them.
 (This is more an issue for people using GDocs as the editor since it saves to the default Downloads directory or folder.
 If you have been doing it with Word or, etc. then you could have been using "save as" to put them in a directory for your project, say "Gatsby-Paper."

-- If you want to move them, make a new directory called Gatsby-Paper and move the notes there.
+- If you want to move them out of Downloads, make a new directory called Gatsby-Paper and move the notes there.

 - Now, we just need to rename these ".txt" files so they are understood as ".yaml" files by the system.
 That's the "format" that the ZettelGeist system needs to work with.

-This can be done a number of ways.
+  - This can be done a number of ways.
 Since we only have a few cards now, we can just do it with File Manager (or whatever) individually.
 You can also do them in bulk with some File Managers (on Mac) or with a command in the terminal.
 But for now, just change them by hand.

   - So, in your new Gatsby-Paper directory, change the names of each ".txt" file to "Gatsby-Note.yaml".
 For GDocs users, you might also adjust the numbers automatically added, removing the parentheses but not the numbers.
 So, Gatsby-Note (1).txt becomes Gatsby-Note-1.yaml.
 It's just neater that way.

-- When this done, you are ready to rock, just as you could do with the "test" materials on the "Getting Started" page, but with your own research notes written in GDocs or Word or...
+- When this done, you are ready to rock, as you could do with the "test" materials on the "Getting Started" page, but with your own research notes written in GDocs or Word or...

 - Everything from this point on assumes you have installed ZettelGeist and have your zenv environment working as explained on the Installation page.